 Affiliations & Achievements

 He began his career In New York City in the late 1980s where he helped in the redevelopment of Carnegie Hall and its real estate holdings as well as in housing for the City’s Department of Housing Preservation and Development.
 Later, in New Jersey in the 1990s, he was a founding member of the team that created Newark’s NJ Performing Arts Center, which today is among the nation’s most diverse and successful cultural centers.
-Tom also played a central role in development and execution of the University of Pennsylvania’s path-breaking anchor development, where he led its real estate and community development efforts.
-Starting the mid 2000, he lead his own advisory practice as well as completed over $50 million in housing, hotel and other real estate projects for his own account.
-In 2012, he merged his advisory private with U3.
-He is also President of U3 Ventures, a private real estate development company that focuses of neighborhood development in West Philadelphia.
+Tom also played a central role in development and execution of the University of Pennsylvania’s path-breaking “anchor institution” development, where he led its real estate and community development efforts.
+Starting the mid 2000, he led his own advisory practice as well as completed over $50 million in housing, hotel, and other real estate projects for his own account.
+In 2012, he merged his advisory private practice with U3.
+He is also President of U3 Ventures, a private real estate development company that focusses of neighborhood development in West Philadelphia.

-Tom holds an undergraduate degree from the University of Minnesota and a master’s degree from Princeton University’s Woodrow Wilson School.
+Tom holds an undergraduate degree from the University of Minnesota and a master’s degree from Princeton University’s School of Public and International Affairs.
 He lives in West Philadelphia and is active in numerous local arts and civic initiatives.
 Most importantly, he is the lucky father of two, grown children, Max and Beth.